SerenityOS/serenity/Documentation/Troubleshooting.md

 if `/dev/kvm` exists and is readable+writable by the current user.
 On Windows, ensure that you have WHPX acceleration enabled.

+### Slow boot on HiDPI systems

+On some Windows systems running with >100% scaling, the booting phase of Serenity might slow to a crawl.
+Changing the zoom settings of the QEMU window will speed up the emulation, but you'll have to squint harder to read the smaller display.

+The default display backend (`SERENITY_QEMU_DISPLAY_BACKEND=sdl,gl=off`) does _not_ have this problem.
+If you're running into this problem, make sure you haven't changed the QEMU display backend.

+A quick workaround is opening the properties of the QEMU executable at `C:\Program Files\qemu\qemu-system-x86_64.exe`, and in the Compatibility tab changing the DPI settings to force the scaling to be performed by the System, by changing the setting at at the bottom of the window.
+The QEMU window will now render at normal size while retaining acceptable emulation speeds.

+This is being tracked as issue [#7657](https://github.com/SerenityOS/serenity/issues/7657).

 ### Boot fails with "Error: Kernel Image too big for memory slot.
 Halting!"

 This means the kernel is too large again.
 Contact us on the discord server or open a GitHub Issue about it.